infoqualitylab/Visualization_Tools/Workshops_and_Outlines/VOSviewer_Workshop/VOSviewer_Outline.md

 Make sure the CSV file (Zika_authors.csv) is downloaded somewhere easily accessible on your machine.
 For this dataset, we will just be creating a standard map.
 Experiment with the different import settings.
 Once imported, experiment with the different visualization options and controls.

 ## Wrap up Questions
-* What worked for you?
+* What worked well for you?
 * What did not?
 * What do you like about using VOSviewer?
 * What do you not like?